North Devon Railway: Parliamentary battles

 In the 1830s, it began to be apparent that railways could substantially improve the prospects of connected towns.
 Most existing transport was by coastal shipping, by rivers and canals, or by pack horse.

-In 1831 promoters in Crediton decided that rail connection to a dock on the tidal River Exe at Exeter was needed, and Parliamentary powers were obtained by Act of 23 June 1832.
+In 1831 promoters in Crediton decided that rail connection to a dock on the tidal River Exe at Exeter was needed, and powers were obtained by act of Parliament, the Exeter and Crediton Railway Act 1832 (2 & 3 Will.
+4. c. xciii), of 23 June 1832.
 However no construction actually took place and the powers lapsed.

 A public meeting at Barnstaple came to a corresponding conclusion for their town, and proposed a railway to Fremington, and to construct a dock there, avoiding the difficult passage of the River Taw to their town.
-They obtained the Taw Vale Railway and Dock Act on 11 June 1838, but this scheme too resulted in no actual construction.
-However, there was enough interest to get the Taw Vale Amendment Act on 21 July 1845 extending the powers and authorising certain additional works.
+They obtained the Taw Vale Railway and Dock Act 1838 (1 & 2 Vict. c. xxvii) on 11 June 1838, but this scheme too resulted in no actual construction.
+However, there was enough interest to get the Taw Vale Railway and Dock Act 1845 (8 & 9 Vict. c. cvii) on 21 July 1845 extending the powers and authorising certain additional works.

 The Bristol and Exeter Railway (B&ER) reached Exeter, opening on 1 May 1844, putting the city directly in rail communication with London.